-- On August 16, 2013, Governor Perry appointed 3 board members to the TWDB pursuant to HB 4. - Carlos Rubinstein, Bech Brunn, and Mary Ann Williamson will serve full-time effective September 1, 2013. - Rubinstein will serve as chair of the board for a term to expire at the pleasure of the governor.
+- On August 16, 2013, Governor Perry appointed 3 board members to the TWDB pursuant to HB 4. - Carlos Rubinstein, Bech Brunn, and Mary Ann Williamson were appointed effective September 1, 2013.
+Kathleen Jackson replaced Williamson. - Rubinstein will serve as chair of the board for a term to expire at the pleasure of the governor.